aomlomics/tutorials/python/python_pt1_setup.md

+# Python Tutorial

-## Python Tutorial: Part 1 - Conda, IPython, and Python Basics
+## Part 1 - Conda, IPython, and Python Basics

 Here we will install Conda and IPython (a.k.a.
 Jupyter).
 Then we will use this IPython notebook to introduce the basic data types and functionality of Python.